oceanprotocol/list-purgatory/policies/README.md

 2. Reporter reports it as bad (in bad faith)
 3. Publisher submits a counter-proposal
 4. Reporter doesn't retract
 5. OPF doesn't know if asset is good or bad.
-Item stays in purgatory.
-At 30 day mark or when enough liquidity is removed, access is disabled.
+Item stays in Purgatory.
 6. Publisher gives OPF more information to make it clear that asset is good, and access gets re-enabled.
 Or, they take scam reporter to court.

 Scenario: bad publisher, good reporter.